Meicroft/zb-fsnd-capstone/README.md

-# PLEASE NOTE - test_app.py was removed due to an inability to use the authorization on a locally hosted server/database because there is no SSL Certificate locally, but Postman (Collection link provided) tests every Endpoint with a passing & failing method.
-See

 # Casting Agency - FSND Capstone
 ## This Casting Agency API supports The basic needs to vreate, view, edit, and remove actors & movies from an Agency's database.